lixusky/AAPAR/README.md

-# ARPAR
+# AAPAR
-ARPAR: Learning Triple Relations network using CLIP for Pedestrian Attribute Recognition
+AAPAR: CLIP-based Adaptation and Alignment for Pedestrian Attribute Recognition